akrosinc/reveal-web/docs/env.md

 - **REACT_APP_ENABLED_JURISDICTION_METADATA_IDENTIFIER_OPTIONS**

   - Controls the identifier options displayed when downloading jurisdiction metadata.
-  - Options: POPULATION, RISK, COVERAGE, STRUCTURE and TARGET
+  - Options: POPULATION, RISK, COVERAGE, STRUCTURE, OTHER_POPULATION and TARGET
   - Variable is **not required** and if not provided all the options are loaded.

 - **REACT_APP_KEYCLOAK_LOGOUT_URL**